sql-machine-learning/elasticdl/elasticdl/doc/elastic_scheduling.md

 ```
 kubectl delete pod elasticdl-worker-fault-tolerance-0
 ```
-Keeping track the number of job's pods, you will see the number restores to two pods, and the job will finish finally.
+Keeping track the number of job's pods, you will see the number restores to two pods, and the job will complete successfully.

 ## Example Of Elastic Scheduling
 Assume we have a GKE cluster with three instances, and each instance is configured with 4 CPU cores and 15 GB memory.